TruCypher/AlphaCloud/README.md

 ```
 PAAS MODEL CONTAIN:
 1. A network datacenter which connect to EdgeSwitch.
-2. List of network Host which will connect to one switch through a port.
+2. List of network Host which will connect to one switch through ports.
 3. List Of network Vm Uses AlphaCloudletScheduler.
 4. List Of network Cloudlet.